Disney XD (United Kingdom and Ireland): Fox Kids

+Pre-Launch

-In November 1995, Fox Broadcasting Company announced a strategic partnership with Saban Entertainment to launch branded Fox Kids channels in all regions apart from North America.
-This followed up with an attempt by Fox to acquire a 49% stake in TCC from owners Flextech in 1996, which in turn would allow for extra programmes from Saban to be added, but this deal fell through in August, with Fox still planning to branch off and launch their own network.
+In November 1995, Fox Broadcasting Company announced a strategic partnership with Saban Entertainment to launch branded Fox Kids channels outside North America.
+This followed up with an attempt by Fox to acquire a 49% stake in TCC from owners Flextech in 1996, which in turn would allow for extra programs from Saban to be added, but this deal fell through in August, with Fox still planning to branch off and launch their own network.

-On September 27, 1996, it was announced that the British version of the Fox Kids Network would launch on October 19.
-This announcement was made a week after Fox announced to spin-off the US Fox Kids Network block into a joint-venture with Saban, known as Fox Kids Worldwide.
-On September 30, Viacom announced they may file a lawsuit against BSkyB, citifying that the launch of Fox Kids Network would breech their existing contract to operate Nickelodeon UK which prevented Sky from operating any rival children's networks to Nickelodeon.
+On 27 September 1996, it was announced that the British version of the Fox Kids Network would launch on October 19.
+This announcement was made a week after Fox announced to spin off the US Fox Kids Network block into a joint venture with Saban, known as Fox Kids Worldwide.
+On 30 September, Viacom announced they may file a lawsuit against BSkyB, citifying that the launch of Fox Kids Network would breach their existing contract to operate Nickelodeon UK which prevented Sky from operating any rival children's networks to Nickelodeon.
 The reason being was that Sky was at the time, 40% owned by News Corporation.
+However, the Fox Kids Worldwide formation with Saban prevented this.

+Launch

-However, the Fox Kids Worldwide formation with Saban prevented this, and the channel launched as planned on October 19, 1996.
-Broadcasting between the hours of 6am to 7pm, it was the first Fox Kids channel to launch in Europe and the second channel to launch under the name overall after the Australian version feed.
+The channel launched as planned on 19 October 1996.
+Broadcasting between the hours of 6am to 7pm, it was the first Fox Kids channel to launch in Europe.
+It also became the second channel to launch under the Fox Kids name, only following the Australian version.
 Fox Kids time-shared originally with Sky 2 and later National Geographic Channel, before extending its hours to 10pm.
-Fox Kids consisted of live-action and animated comedy, drama, and action-adventure programmers for children of all ages, Fox Kids also programmed up to seven hours of advertisement-free educational series each week.
+Fox Kids consisted of live-action and animated comedy, drama, and action-adventure television shows for children of all ages, Fox Kids also programmed up to seven hours of advertisement-free educational series each week.

-On October 5, 1998, Fox Kids was added to Cable & Wireless, replacing TCC Nordic.
+In October 1997, Fox Kids Network debuted on cable television being added to Comcast, and on Comtel in March 1998.
+Both would eventually be purchased by NTL.
+On 5 October 1998, Fox Kids was added to Cable & Wireless, replacing TCC Nordic.
+In December 2000, the channel was added to NTL's digital cable platform.

 In early 2001, Fox Kids claimed one million children watched the channel every week.
 Fox Kids also restructured its operations into two divisions, content and commercial.
-In June 2001, Fox Kids UK debuted their very first in-house production - Living with Lionel.
+In June 2001, Fox Kids UK debuted their first in-house production, Living with Lionel.